 Graduate students’ families (a spouse, partner and/or children) contribute to the rich diversity of the MIT community.
-47% of graduate students report having a spouse or partner; the proportion of students who report having one or more children varies by program from 4% to 27% (2015 Enrolled Graduate Student Survey).
 For graduate student families with children, the dual role of parenting and being a graduate student is challenging, especially with regards to finances, childcare, and scheduling.
 Simultaneously, there is a great opportunity for families of graduate students to share in the rich MIT culture.
 MIT is committed to supporting our graduate students with families; following is a list of available resources including various offices, services, groups, and networks.
 If you are a newly admitted graduate student, you are encouraged to look at resources for housing, childcare, and family health plans as early as possible.

 - Eastgate Apartments: 201 unfurnished 1 &2 bedroom units; family resources within the residence